The features of amake are implemented by changing

 access.

-function closes the last open pipe
+access_close function closes the last open pipe

-descriptor, allowing amake-collect
+descriptor, allowing amake-collect to detect an

 end-of-file condition on its pipe.
 It also removes the

-pipe's semaphore and waits for amake-collect
+pipe's semaphore and waits for amake-collect to

 exit.
 Finally, if the target cache is enabled, the updated